If you are curious about the basic nature of the physical universe, you should consider becoming a Physics Major.

 Physics Faculty Advisor

-If you are pursuing a major or minor in Physics, you can request a physics faculty advisor by filling out the following form:
+If you are pursuing a major or minor in Physics, you can request a physics faculty advisor by contacting the undergraduate coordinator.

 Physics Faculty Advisors have extensive knowledge about the program, courses you need to take, careers, research opportunities on and off campus, scholarships, and graduate school applications.
 Ideally you should regularly meet with your advisor and develop a detailed and optimized schedule that will help you complete your degree program in a timely manner.
 Physics faculty advisors can also lift advising pins, if needed, before you register for classes.